bajajayushi18-lgtm/Create-AI-Agents-using-Microsoft-Foundry-AI-Toolkit-and-Github-Copilot/lab/instructions/01_Get_Started.md

 ![Installed extensions](../../img/installed_extensions.png)

 >[!TIP]
 > If you don't see the icons, click on the ellipsis (...) at the bottom of the sidebar to see the full list of installed extensions.
+If you still don't see them, and you are still in the browser-based experience, try refreshing the page or re-opening the codespace in VS Code Desktop app.

 Now click on the Azure AI Foundry extension icon, and then click on **Set Default Project** -> **Sign in to Azure**.